madhavjani/NLP/Spelling Corrector/README.md

 Spelling Correction:
-In class project I looked at the problems of spelling error detection and correction.
+In this project I looked at the problems of spelling error detection and correction.
 The problem was to write your own spelling corrector.
 I have implement a noisy channel model for spelling correction.
 In this I implemented a very simple error model, and three different language models for comparison.

 Language Models:
 1) Unigram Model: